 PHP Developer (What’s that about?)

-Here’s a great one: 26 jobs available in Lytham St Annes, (1) Driving Instructor, Liverpool (!)
+Here’s a great one from an e-mail titled: 26 jobs available in Lytham St Annes, (1) Driving Instructor, Liverpool (!)

 Yes, perhaps I might have to put up with my current job for a while longer.